MuscleGeek/Sarthak/2019/may/swagshop/writeup.md

 ![](Selection_015.png)

-Now we will go back to admin panel by click on this section
+Now we will go back to admin panel by click on *Return to Admin* section

 ![](Selection_016.png)